stammen/uwp-cpp-examples/TestHMD/README.md

 * Open TestHMD.sln with Visual Studio 2017

-* Select the Debug/x86 or Debug/x64 configuration.
+* Select the Debug/x86 or Debug/x64 configuration (or Release).

 * Select Local Machine as the target device.

 * Set the TestHMD project as the StartUp project

-* Select Deploy Solutuin from the Build menu.
-This will build the solution and deploy the TestHMDApp so it can run in the MR Portal.
+* Select Deploy Solution from the Build menu.
+This will build the solution and deploy the TestHMDApp MR app so it can run in the MR Portal.

 * Press F5 to start the TestHMD Win32 console app.
 This will do the following: